-Offers for the Centurion® Card from American Express are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Centurion® Card from American Express and American Express® Green Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 One of our favorite things about American Express is the number of ways that you can redeem Membership Rewards points.
-If you’re looking for the highest-value redemptions, you’ll want to start with our guide on which Membership Rewards options are best.
+If you’re looking for the highest-value redemptions, you’ll want to start with our guide to booking award travel with Amex transfer partners.
 While it takes more effort, transfer partners make it possible to travel at a fraction of the typical cost.
-However, if you’re looking to save money on flights, hotels, car rentals, or cruises, the Amex Travel portal can offer excellent choices that are simple to find and book.
+However, if you’re looking to save money on flights, hotels, car rentals, cruises, and more, the Amex Travel portal can offer excellent choices that are simple to find and book.

-The Amex Travel portal is a booking portal that offers the capability to book flights, hotels, rental cars, and cruises through American Express.
-You can make reservations with Membership Rewards points, cash, or a combination of points and cash.
+The Amex Travel portal is a booking engine that allows you to book flights, hotels, rental cars, travel packages, vacation rentals, and cruises through American Express.
+You can make reservations with Membership Rewards points, cash, or a combination of the two.

 What Are Membership Rewards Worth When Used on Amex Travel?